Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: Experiments

 \subsection{Implementation Details}

 Unless otherwise noted, we implement TwigVLM with the following hyper-parameters: the number of twig layers $T$=3, the token pruning position $K$=2, and the FinalWipe position $K_\text{f}$=24.
 Based on the default setting above, we adjust $R$ using Eq.(\ref{eq:avgR_finalwipe}) to fairly compare TwigVLM with other methods at the same pruning ratio $1-\bar{R}/M$.

+For TwigVLM++, the stage-1 training follows the same protocol as TwigVLM but additionally trains the multiple heads with the distillation losses ($\alpha$=$0.1$, $\gamma$=$1.0$ in Eq.(\ref{eq:stage1_loss})).
+In stage-2, we train the P-Head using $G$=$32$ groups per sample on $50$K samples from the same SFT dataset as stage-1.
+The candidate set for the dynamic pruning-ratio schedule is $\mathcal{R}$=\{$64$, $85$, $107$, $128$, $149$, $171$, $192$\}.
+The annealing parameters are set to $\beta_{\max}$=$8.0$ and $p$=$2.0$.
+For tree-based SSD, we use the expansion configuration of $\mathcal{E}$=$10$, $\mathcal{K}$=$10$ and $\mathcal{D}$=$4$.

+For training data, we use the LLaVA-665K dataset \cite{llava1.5} to train TwigVLM/TwigVLM++ for the LLaVA-1.5-7B and LLaVA-NeXT-7B models, and a dataset of 5M single-image samples from the MAmmoTH-VL-10M dataset \cite{mammoth-VL} for the Qwen2.5-VL-7B model.
 All experiments are conducted on a server with 8$\times$A100 GPUs.
 More implementation details are provided in the supplementary.